Controlling incremental technical debt

 The simplistic approach to controlling incremental technical debt is to provide more money to projects and to engineering functions.
 While that approach will be somewhat helpful, its results will likely be disappointing when compared to approaches that combine resource augmentation with changes in enterprise policy, processes, and culture.

 Let’s begin with an example of a needed cultural change.
 Nearly anyone who makes or influences decisions might occasionally bear some responsibility for incurring incremental technical debt.
-To achieve effective control of technical debt requires that everyone understand how to change their behavior.
-Any guiding principle must be simple to state and easy to understand, because we must communicate it to nearly everyone.
-Here’s a sample statement of a useful such a principle:
+To achieve effective control of technical debt requires that all such people understand how to change their behavior, whether they’re acting individually or in collaboration with others.
+Any guiding principle offered to them must be simple to state and easy to understand, because we must communicate it to nearly everyone in the enterprise.
+Here’s a sample statement of a useful such principle:

-Those whose decisions lead to new technical debt are accountable for securing the resources needed to retire that debt.
-They might also be accountable for supplying compensating resources to those within the enterprise, or among its customers, who are negatively affected.
-For example, those negatively affected might suffer depressed operational effectiveness during the period in which that technical debt is outstanding.
+Those whose decisions cause the enterprise to incur technical debt are accountable for securing the resources needed to retire that debt, and for supplying compensating resources to those within the enterprise, or among its customers, who suffer depressed operational effectiveness during the period in which that technical debt is outstanding.

 General guiding principles are necessary, but not sufficient.
 Here are five examples of changes that help in controlling incremental technical debt [Brenner 2017b].